parthrawal/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/cdswebapiservice-basic-operations.md

             TimeoutInSeconds=180;
             "/>
     ```
+> [!NOTE]
+> Do not change ClientId or RedirectUrl.
+There is no need to register an app on azure in order to make this work  .

 1. Make sure that the **BasicOperations** project is set as the startup project.
 The name of the project should be bold to indicate it is the startup project.
 If the name is not bold, right-click it in the solution explorer and select **Set as Startup Project**.